dalemyers/deserialize/README.md

 # deserialize

 A library to make deserialization easy.
+To get started, just run `pip install deserialize`

 Without the library, if you want to convert: